aszepieniec/stark-brainfuck/docs/engine.md

 One obvious optimization is available at this point.
 It is possible to zip the codewords before computing Merkle trees.
 In fact, after zipping, only one Merkle tree needs to be computed.
 The leafs of this Merkle tree correspond to tuples of field elements.

 The next step is to combine the polynomials' codewords into one codeword using random weights from the verifier.
-For every quotient polynomial $q_i(X)$, there is a degree bound $b_i$ originating from the known trace length $T$ and AIR constraint degree.
+For every quotient polynomial $q_i(X)$, there is a degree bound $b_i$ originating from the known trace length $T$, the number of randomizers, and the AIR constraint degree.
 The prover combines the nonlinear combination
 $$ \sum_{i=0} \alpha_i \cdot q_i(X) + \beta_i \cdot X^{\mathsf{d} - b_i} \cdot q_i(X) \enspace ,$$
 where the weights $\alpha_i$ and $\beta_i$ are provided by the verifier, and where $\mathsf{d}$ is the maximum degree bound provably be FRI.
 The codeword associated with this polynomial is the input to FRI.

+In other words, the input to FRI is the sum of all codewords multiplied with weights $\alpha_i$ and again with weights $X^{\mathsf{d}-b_i} \beta_i$.
+The second part is necessary to adequately bound the individual degrees of $q_i(X)$.

 ### FRI